tangentecode/obsidian-notes/computer-science/docs/python/dictionaries.md

 ### Why dictionaries?

 - Good for representing `JSON` like objects
-- Or more general just
+- Or more general just multiple values associated with multiple keys
+- Accessing or [[sea]] have a constant [running time](running-time.md)